 5 The use of flashy dialogue tags

 Let me be clear.
-There is no rule here, more of a suggestion.
+There is no rule here but the following may help.
 The number of alternatives to said is mind-blowing.
-One website which I have included on the list below (renegadeword.com) puts forward an argument for only using the word said in the dialogue tag as the main one and argues that using alternatives distracts the reader from the story.
+One website which I have included on the list below (https://www.novel-writing-help.com/writing-dialogue.html) puts forward an argument for only using the word said in the dialogue tag as the main one and argues that using alternatives distracts the reader from the story.
 This is the only source where I have seen this, though.
 Most websites suggest variation is a useful approach.

 6 When things aren’t so simple